mozilla/devtools-reqs/addon-devtools/index.md

 ### Epic: Hacking Reddit

 Joe is a recently unemployed web developer and part-time Reddit admin.
-He has a lot of spare time on his hands and has a long list of personal gripes around Reddit's usability and...
+He has a lot of spare time on his hands and has a long list of personal gripes around Reddit's usability, so he starts investigating how to augment the Reddit interface via browser extensions.
+As a Firefox user, he opts to build a Firefox extension first using the Jetpack.

 ### Console logging